flow-state-15/mod-5-extra-resources/mod-5-LOs.md

 - **What is React**?:
   - Explanation: React is a JavaScript library that builds ui's through a declarative, component based approach.
+  - Extra Notes: < your notes here >
 - **What are React components**?:
   - Explanation: React components are functions that return JSX.
 Components can accept a props object as its only argument.
   - Syntax: